bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   in the WorfklowHub registry.
 You can use your GitHub credentials to easily log in.

 - Before being able to contribute workflows to the registry, you need to join a WorkflowHub Team.
 You can either create your own team, or join an existing one, as shown in the following Figure.
+For testing purposes, you can join the ``COMPSs Tutorials`` team.

 .. figure:: ./Figures/JoinOrCreate.jpg
    :name: Join or Create a Team at WorkflowHub